thewca/wca-regulations/wca-regulations_2012.md

 - G1) Standard speed solving procedures shall be followed, as described in Article A (Speed Solving).
 Additional regulations that supersede the corresponding procedures in Article A are described below.
     - G1a) The competitor may do at most two practise solves on the competition timer.
 When the judge and competitor mutually agree, the official attempts will begin.
 At that point, all attempts will be treated as official attempts.
-- G2) Scrambling
+- G2) Scrambling:
     - G2a) The puzzle is not scrambled.
     - G2b) The puzzle is not covered by judge.
-- G3) Inspection
+- G3) Inspection:
     - G3a) There is no inspection phase.
-- G4) Starting the solve
+- G4) Starting the solve:
     - G4a) At the start of the solve, the puzzle must lie completely flat on the surface.
 Either of its two sides may face up.